sonmarcho/sonmarcho.github.io/5-passions.md

 truly is beauty in a Chinese character, and a powerful evocative power.
-This is especially striking when looking at traditional Chinese characters, that is to say characters from before the 1952 simplification in mainland China, and which are still in use in some places like Taiwan.
+This is especially striking when looking at traditional Chinese characters, that is to say characters from before the 1952 simplification in mainland China, and which are still used in some places like Taiwan.
 For instance, the traditional character for 学 / xué / "to learn" is 學.
 If we decompose it, we get: